 Siemens Munich

-The listed building stock of the Siemens headquarters in Munich was completely refurbished, and the historic building fabric from the Wilhelminian period was incorporated into the adjacent new building.
 The entire four- to six-story building complex forms a city block with classical perimeter development of the surrounding streets.
 The view towards the street is characterized by different facade types.
 The first floor facade is transparent and thus forms a joint between the street and the building structures floating above.
 The 5th and 6th floors are set back and form a penthouse area.

 Design Criteria: Sustainability Certifications of the Gold Standard of DGNB and Platinum Standards of LEED